UPDATE: Ash borer found in Nicollet County for the first time

 “Obviously, it's upsetting; but I knew it was just a matter of time before Nicollet County had it ourselves,” Severns said.

-She also served Sibley County, where evidence of the invasive insect was confirmed in 2020.
+She also serves Sibley County, where evidence of the invasive insect was confirmed in 2020.

 This summer Severns kept watch for tree-killing larvae and fielded calls from residents who suspected infestations on their properties.
 Her investigations showed no presence of the ash borers, although Severns suspects the pests' arrival to the western side of Nicollet County was much earlier than this month.